-MIT Courses in Advanced Manufacturing
+MIT Advanced Manufacturing Courses

 Lean Six Sigma

-- Book that may be useful: Kaizen Express: Fundamentals for Your Lean Journey by Toshiko Narusawa and John Shook
+• Recommended book: Kaizen Express: Fundamentals for Your Lean Journey by Toshiko Narusawa and John Shook

 Summary